nextguys/lively-next-relaunch/README.md

 # lively-next-relaunch

-This repository contains the code for the lively-next.org homepage of the `lively.next` project.
+This repository contains the code for the [homepage](lively-next.org) of the `lively.next` project.

 ## Build Processes

 Changes to specific parts of the website require you to run explicit build steps before commiting.

+### Emoji Usage

+To ensure perfect availability of all used emojis, we ship our website with a subset of the "Noto Emoji" font.
+When a new emoji is first used, add it to the list in `tools/subset_emoji_font.py` and execute the script.
+Make sure to copy the resulting file back into the `assets` directory.

 ### Blog